![]() |

 There's no restaurant car, so eat before you board or bring a picnic and bottle of wine!

-You'll find a menu card listing snacks & drinks in you sleeper or couchette compartment, it includes tea, coffee, soft drinks, red & white wine, beer, nachos & noodles.
+On board the train you'll find a menu card for snacks & drinks in you compartment, including tea, coffee, soft drinks, red & white wine, beer, nachos & noodles.
 Order from the train staff, or scan the QR code on the menu and order snacks & drinks on your phone, staff will bring it to your compartment.
 You can pay in euros or by card.

 Where to wait for your train